 Exams will incorporate theory up to and including all lectures/discussions/homework, prior to the exam.

-Weekly discussion handouts contributing 10% toward the final grade (with individual due dates);

-Three (3) in-class unit exams; Each unit exam will have about 150 points possible; There will be 25-35 multiple choice questions and 3-5 long answer questions of varying point values.
+Discussion handouts contributing 10% toward the final grade with individual due dates; the lowest score will be dropped; with any single, missed handout the associated zero score will be given and can serve as a single dropped score; additional missed handouts will be scored as zero and will not be dropped; Three (3) in-class unit exams; Each unit exam will have about 150 points possible; There will be 25-30 multiple choice questions and 3-5 long answer questions of varying point values.
 The comprehensive final exam will be about 250-270 points and have a similar format to the unit exams.
-Final grades will be determined from one of the following exam contribution options, whichever is higher: